-Parameter Description Port Synopsis: 1 to maximum port number Default: 1

-Parameter Description The port number as seen on the front plate silkscreen of the switch.
+Parameter Description Port Synopsis: 1 to maximum port number Default: 1 The port number as seen on the front plate silkscreen of the switch.
 Security Synopsis: { Off, Static MAC, 802.1X, 802.1x/MAC-Auth } Default: Off Enables or disables the port's security feature.
 Two types of port access control are available: Static MAC address-based.
 With this method, authorized MAC address(es) should be configured in the Static MAC Address table.
 If some MAC addresses are not known in advance (or it is not known to which port they will be connected), there is still an option to configure the switch to auto-learn certain number of MAC addresses.
 Once learned, they do not age out until the unit is reset or the link goes down.
 IEEE 802.1X standard authentication.
 IEEE 802.1X with MAC-Authentication, also known as MAC-Authentication Bypass.
 With this option, the device can authenticate clients based on the client's MAC address if IEEE 802.1X authentication times out.
 Autolearn Synopsis: 1 to 16 or { None } Default: None Only applicable when the 'Security' field has been set to 'Static MAC'.
 It specifies maximum number of MAC addresses that can be dynamically learned on the port.
 If there are static addresses configured on the port, the actual number of addresses allowed to be learned is this number minus the number of the static MAC addresses.
-Shutdown Time Synopsis:1 to 86400 s or { Until reset, Don't shutdown }Default:Don't shutdownSpecifies for how long to shut down the port, if a security violation occurs.
-Status Synopsis: Any 31 characters Describes the security status of the port.
+Sticky Synopsis: { No, Yes } Default: Yes Only applicable when the 'Security' field has been set to 'Static MAC'.
+Change the behaviour of the port to either sticky or non-sticky.
+If Sticky is 'Yes', MACs/Devices authorized on the port 'stick' to the port and the switch will not allow them to move to a different port.
+If Sticky is 'No', MACs/Devices authorized on the port may move to another port.
+Shutdown Time Synopsis: 1 to 86400 s or { Until reset, Don't shutdown } Default: Don't shutdown